 - It is a process that takes place upward, downward, and throughout the organisation.

 - There are two media of organisational communication:

 - Formal; and

-whereas the informal communication system is built around the social relationships of the members of the organisation.
-Like Barnard, Herbert Simon also places emphasis on informal channels of communication for the transmission of information.
-The informal communication system is sometimes used by organisation members to advance their personal aims.
+- whereas the informal communication system is built around the social relationships of the members of the organisation.

-Herbert Simon has also briefly discussed the barriers in the communication process.
-Here he has gone much further than Barnard in dealing with the difficulties in the communication process.
+- Herbert Simon has also briefly discussed the barriers in the communication process.
 He observes that serious blockades may occur at any of the three levels of communication process:

 - It can be rightly claimed that in the whole movement of taking the field of positive administration near to the goal of constructing a ‘science of administration’.